Andreansx/Networking-lab/README.md

 ### Servers

 ##### **[Dell PowerEdge R710](./r710/)**
 **Really old server.
 However, for now it is enough, for simple tasks despite being insanely power-hungry.
-Definetly going to replace it, probably with a R740.
-Running Arch Linux**
+Running Proxmox VE 8.4.0**

 ##### **[Dell PowerEdge R610](./r610/)**
 **This one can be considered as garbage.
 Single Intel Xeon E5520 with 36 Gigabytes of DDR3 RAM.
 I will give it away to someone probably.**